-If you’re a trader, then identifying a bear market rally can be a great opportunity as derivatives – such as spread bets and CFDs – enable you to speculate on both rising and falling prices.
+If you’re a trader, then identifying a bear market rally can be a great opportunity as derivatives – such as CFDs – enable you to speculate on both rising and falling prices.
 So, provided you have a sound strategy for entering and exiting the market, as well as a risk management plan, you could take advantage of the both bullish and bearish market movements.

 Ready to trade a market rally?
 Open an account today.

 How can you identify a bear market rally vs a bull market?

 There are a few key differences between bear and bull markets that can help you to identify the current trend and where it could head next.
 For example:

 - Momentum.
 Typically, a rally losing momentum can be identified by a series of continually lower closing prices – known as lower lows.
 While a rally gaining momentum characteristically has increasingly higher closing prices – or higher highs.
 Other than the momentum indicator, other popular tools include the relative strength index (RSI), moving averages and the stochastic oscillator